mohammad-malik/menagerie_game/README.md

 # A Game of Menagerie
 This is a game of Menagerie built in C++ using SFML/Graphics.

-#### This was our Programming Fundamentals final project for our first semester of bachelor's in Data Science at NUCES FAST.
-Any updates after are mentioned, and we have tried our best to maintain the project to its original vision and restraints.
+### This was our final project for our first programming course from our first semester of bachelor's in Data Science at NUCES FAST.
+#### Any updates after are mentioned, and we have tried our best to maintain the project to its original vision and restraints.
 That is why there are no updates changing the core mechanics — or functionality — only what was allowed to us at the time is what is used.

+<h2> Pre-requisites:</h2>
+<li> G++ Compiler</li>
+<li> A Linux terminal environment (preferably native Ubuntu, though WSL works too but is not recommended)</li>
+<li> SFML (libsfml-dev)</li>
+<li> Makefile (or alternatively, run the four commands in the makefile)</li>

 <h2> How to use: </h2>
 <li> Clone repository.
-<li> Use makefile to build the game
+<li> Use makefile to build the game.
-<li> Run using Ubuntu's terminal or Windows Subsystem For Linux.
+<li> Run using Ubuntu's terminal.

-<h2> Pre-requisites: </h2>
-<li> G++ Compiler</li>
-<li> A Linux terminal environment (WSL works too)</li>
-<li> SFML (libsfml-dev) </li>
-<li> Makefile (or alternatively, run the four commands in the makefile) </li>

 <h2> Demonstration Video: </h2>